FHNW-IVGI/Geoharvester/README.md

 ###### Run:

+0. Start redis first (see below)
 1. cd into backend folder ("server")
 2. run `conda activate geoharvester` to activate environment (replace "geoharvester" with name of your environment if it differs)
 3. run `uvicorn app.main:app --reload` to start server on localhost (from `server` folder)
 4. Check `localhost:8000`in your browser to verify that backend is running

+#### Database:

+###### Requirements:

+- Install redis for your plattform (https://redis.io/docs/getting-started/installation/)
+- Follow the getting-started-guide (https://redis.io/docs/getting-started/).
+Make sure that redis can be pinged.
+You might need to start the redis server first (Ubuntu: `redis-server` from your favorite terminal)
+- Modify the redis config file to secure redis (Ubuntu: `sudo vi /etc/redis/redis.conf` - replace vi with nano or your cmd line editor.)
+Check if `bind 127.0.0.1` is set (Ubuntu: seems to be default) otherwise add it to that file to only allow connections from localhost.

+###### Run:

+- Ubuntu: run `redis-server` to spin up the database

 #### Troubleshooting: